Optimize your supply chain's production and distribution plans by considering all constraints.

 In short, Flowlity secures your MTO supply chain by avoiding component shortages and reducing lead times, while limiting unnecessary surplus.

-If you have an MOQ of 100 units or a truck that only leaves when full, Flowlity will integrate these rules and group requirements accordingly.
-Flowlity's Order module allows you to group requirements by supplier and ensure that conditions such as MOQs, batch multiples, or truckload are properly applied.
-This means that the supply orders generated are directly usable, realistic, and aligned with your actual logistical constraints.
+For example, if you have an MOQ of 100 units or a truck that only departs when full, Flowlity will apply these constraints and group requirements accordingly.
+The Order module aggregates needs by supplier and ensures that conditions like MOQs, lot multiples, or truck loading thresholds are correctly applied.